oracle-livelabs/apex/employee-onboarding/1-data-load/1-data-load.md

 ## Summary

+You have successfully completed the initial steps for designing the **Employee Onboarding** application.
+You have created the required database objects.

 ## Acknowledgements

 - **Author** - Roopesh Thokala, Senior Product Manager; Sahaana Manavalan, Senior Product Manager, July 2025
-- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, July 2025
+- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, August 2025